Millertaker/Parallelogram/Readme.md

 ### Run dev server

-enables a watch features to transpile the LESS files and ES6 files
+Runs a local server, the local web server enables a watch features to transpile the LESS files and ES6 files

 ```
 npm run devsrv